 To develop affordable equipment and services by economy of scale, development, conformity and interoperability by international standards are the key.

-Emergency telecommunication services should be secured by promoting ICT for disaster relief.
+Emergency telecommunication services should be secured by promoting ICT for disaster detection, early warning, preparedness, response and recovery.

 Promote smart development approaches, based on partnerships which focus on human, technical, and governance.